 13 Sep How to age actively as we get older

-Being physically active is important for all ages, and that importance doesn’t diminish as we get older, but our activity levels tend to.
+Being physically active is important for all ages.
+That importance doesn’t diminish as we get older, but our activity levels tend to.

 The Australian population is ageing, and with older age comes greater incidence of chronic illness and disease.
 More than three-quarters of Australians aged over 65 years have at least one chronic condition and chronic disease is a leading cause of disability in older adults.